humphreydev5/Github_Action-for-Devops/README.md

-# GitHub-Actions-Zero-to-Hero
+# GitHubn Actions for DevOps
-Repository to kick start your journey with GitHub Actions
+Repository to kick start GitHub Actions

 ## Comparing with Jenkins